scollier/demo/README.md

 oc delete vms testvm
 ```

-## Experiment with Cdi
+## Experiment with CDI

-[Cdi](https://github.com/kubevirt/containerized-data-importer) is an utility designed to import Virtual Machine images for use with Kubevirt.
+[CDI](https://github.com/kubevirt/containerized-data-importer) is an utility designed to import Virtual Machine images for use with Kubevirt.

 At a high level, a persistent volume claim (PVC) is created.
 A custom controller watches for importer specific claims, and when discovered, starts an import process to create a raw image named *disk.img* with the desired content into the associated PVC

-#### Install Cdi
+#### Install CDI

 to install the components, we will execute `cdi.sh` script in root home directory.
 Be sure to review the contents of this file first